BMW X6 Performance

 Acceleration and Power

-The BMW X6 xDrive35i comes standard with a 300-horsepower, 3.0-liter, turbocharged inline six-cylinder engine, while the xDrive50i comes with a 400-horsepower, 4.4-liter, turbocharged V8 engine.
-The X6 M comes with a different version of the 4.4-liter V8 engine, and makes 555 horsepower and 500 pound-feet of torque.
-According to the EPA, the base X6 with the six-cylinder engine gets 16/23 mpg city/highway, which is above-average for an all-wheel drive luxury crossover.
-The V8-powered X6 gets 14/20 mpg city/highway, and the X6 M gets 12/17 mpg city/highway.
+The base BMW X6 xDrive35i comes standard with a 300-horsepower, turbocharged 3.0-liter six-cylinder engine, while the xDrive50i comes with a 400-horsepower, twin-turbocharged 4.4-liter V8 engine.
+The X6 M comes with a twin-turbocharged 4.4-liter V8 that’s tuned to produce 555 horsepower and 500 pound-feet of torque.
+Both the xDrive35i and xDrive50i come with an eight-speed automatic transmission, while the X6 M comes with a six-speed automatic.
+According to the EPA, the base 2014 X6 xDrive35i gets 17/24 mpg city/highway, which is typical for a six-cylinder luxury midsize SUV with all-wheel drive.

-- "Acceleration is brisk with either of the available engines (from the xDrive35i and the xDrive50i).” -- Edmunds
+- "Acceleration is brisk with either of the available engines." -- Edmunds (2013)

 Handling and Braking

-- "The X6 M's commendable handling would be even more impressive if its center of gravity were lower.
-And unlike alternatives like Land Rover's Range Rover, the Bimmer has virtually no off-road capabilities to speak of, despite its elevated stance.” -- Popular Mechanics
+- "The X6 M's commendable handling would be even more impressive if its center of gravity were lower.” -- Popular Mechanics (2013)